jbuckner33184/jbuckner33184/README.md

-Personal git repository for
+Git repository for system critical dotfiles and configs.
-a) learning git
-b) keeping my Linux stuff organized